 “My favourite shotgun is the Scottish Round Action – so a Dickson or a McKay Brown.
 I’d love either!
 I’m lucky enough to own my favourite rifle – a Rigby .275. ”

 Finally, I asked Peter about his proudest shooting moment.
 There was no hesitation.

 “It was when my daughter, Georgia, shot her first grouse.
-She was 12 and we were walking up at Dorback in Inverness-shire.
-It was the first time she had been allowed cartridges rather than just carrying an empty .410, and the bird is now stuffed and has pride of place at home.”
+She was twelve, and we were walking up at Dorback in Inverness-shire.
+It was the first time she’d been allowed cartridges rather than just carrying an empty .410, and the bird is now stuffed and has pride of place at home.”

 To learn more about the work of the BASC, head to their official website.